EzioTheDeadPoet/SME-FT-/README.md

 xEdit, xLODGen already configured.

-DynDOLOD requires you to install the [DynDOLOD Resources SE 3](https://www.nexusmods.com/skyrimspecialedition/mods/52897), this is because it comes with a FOMOD that depends on your personal end goals with DynDOLOD.
+DynDOLOD requires you to re-install the `DynDOLOD Resources SE`, this is because it comes with a FOMOD that depends on your personal end goals with DynDOLOD.
 The Shortcuts are already configured.
+Just right-click the mod and select `Reinstall Mod`.

+**This list installs the "stable" older 2.0 version of DynDOLOD.**
+You can replace it with the 3.0 alpha builds but maintaining those frequent updates would be too much of a hassle for me.

 #### Nemesis